-1 Throughout this guide, we make simplifying assumptions, characterizations, and statements.
+Throughout this guide, we make simplifying assumptions, characterizations, and statements.
 These simplifications help focus on what matters and should not be controversial in any way.
 For example, we will assume throughout the briefing that the unit of measure traded in carbon markets is always 1tCO2e.
 This is not a fixed international rule, but it is the unit used in an overwhelming majority of the systems.

-2 Sometimes, offsets can be used in emissions trading systems, which has important repercussions on the effectiveness of the ETS, but we will not focus on this issue here.
+Sometimes, offsets can be used in emissions trading systems, which has important repercussions on the effectiveness of the ETS, but we will not focus on this issue here.

-government has full control over the amount of CO2e which can be emitted, because companies taken together cannot emit more than the total number of allowances distributed.
+The choice of one system over the other leads to significantly different targets when it comes to climate ambition.
+Under an ETS, the government has full control over the amount of CO2e which can be emitted, because companies taken together cannot emit more than the total number of allowances distributed.
 Under an offsetting mechanism, the government might set a theoretical emission limit, but companies will be free to emit as much as they want, as long as they buy offsets.
 This means that companies are paying others to reduce emissions instead of doing the job themselves.